microsoft/vscode-python-tools-extension-template/README.md

 ## Adding features from your tool

-Open `bundled/tool/server.py`, here is where you will do most of the chnages.
+Open `bundled/tool/server.py`, here is where you will do most of the changes.
 Look for `TODO` comments there for more details.

 Also look for `TODO` in other locations in the entire template: